 What is a Toxic Employee?

-More than just a difficult employee, a toxic one spreads their behavior to others.
+More than just a difficult employee, a toxic employee spreads his behavior to others.
 Christine Porath, author of Mastering Civility: A Manifesto for the Workplace says these employees usually display a pattern of de-energizing, frustrating, or putting down teammates.

 I’d go further and say a toxic employee is one who actively tries to derail the goals of an organization, team, or manager.
 And like a contagious outbreak, this person’s negativity, ill will, and efforts to go off course can impact other employees, causing wider unproductivity.